nershman/imbalanced-learning/README.md

 Consider the case of credit card fraud.
 Fraud is extremely rare, but can be very costly.
 One fraudulent transaction can mean a loss of thousands of dollars for the company.
 Without imbalanced learning though, this fact is not internalized into the classification model.
 One missclassified transaction out of thousands is still a near-100% accuracy.

-We compare several common approaches to mitigating the problems of imbalanced data, which can be cateforized into two types: modification to the loss function and modification to the sample.
+We compare several common approaches to mitigating the problems of imbalanced data, which can be categorized into two types: modification to the loss function and modification to the sample.
 Both these approaches, in effect aim to increase the relative weight of missclassified samples in the minority class.
 We also investigate an approach which is specific to our application: considering the direct monetary cost of missclassification.

  We evaluate these methods in the application to credit card fraud detection, using the dataset available at https://www.kaggle.com/mlg-ulb/creditcardfraud.

-#Model
+##Model

 We evaluate the following methods on a convultion neural network model.
 The CNN model was chosen for evaluation, primarily because Focal Loss is designed for this model.

 #### Loss-Based Methods
-* Focal Loss
+* Focal Loss (#focalloss)
 * Cross Entropy loss (baseline)
 * Balanced Cross Entropy (class weights, we use inverse class frequency)
 * Cross Entropy with Monetary Weights